vokmon/e-learning-with-ai/article-loaders/README.md

 ## Article Loader

 ### Overview
 This Node.js application leverages Langchain and Google AI to process articles from a specified path.
-It generates assessments based on the article content, stores the assessments on Firestore, and uploads the original articles to Vercel Blob for storage.
+It generates assessments based on the article content, stores the assessments on Firestore, and uploads the original articles to Firebase for storage.

 ### Prerequisites
 * Node.js and npm installed
-* Google Cloud Platform project with Firebase and Firestore enabled https://console.firebase.google.com/
+* Google Cloud Platform project with Firebase, Firestore and Storage enabled https://console.firebase.google.com/
-* Vercel account with a project for blob storage
 * Environment variables configured with the following keys can be found in .env.example

 ### Installation